Joint Optimization of Handoff and Video Rate in LEO Satellite Networks: Evaluation

-Compared to the simulated trace and Starlink trace for 5 users, the MPC models have long tails in the boxplot, indicating huge variances in QoE.
+Compared to the simulation and Starlink trace for 5 users, the MPC models have long tails in the boxplot, indicating huge variances in QoE.
 This is because the real trace contains unstable latencies at specific timestamps, i.e., handoff.
-To cope with this unexpected case, users changed the quality abruptly as shown in the smoothness in Figure~\ref{fig:simulation-reward-breakdown-simulate}.
-On the other hand, RL variants, including our proposal \textbf{Joint RL (L+)} have quite stable QoE results, indicating that RL models handle harsh network conditions more wisely.
+To cope with this unexpected case, users changed the quality abruptly as shown in the smoothness in Fig~\ref{fig:simulation-reward-breakdown-simulate}.
+In contrast, the RL variants, including our proposed Joint RL (L+), yield highly stable QoE results, indicating that they can handle harsh network conditions more robustly.
 Note that a sudden one-time quality change incurs a severe degradation of QoE.